JASFramework/Best-Apps-Websites-and-More/README.md

 [Spybot – Search & Destroy](https://www.safer-networking.org/) - A Simple Tool That Finds Any "Spys" In Your Computer System. **Compatible** With Windows 10-7.
 ___

+# Browsers

+*These are browsers that are as good as google but more private.*

+[Brave](https://brave.com/) - Brave is a free and open-source web browser developed by Brave Software, Inc. It blocks ads and website trackers and has a TOR window option.

+[The TOR Project](https://www.torproject.org/) - TOR is a browser that is opensorce and protects your browsing.
+I trust TOR so use it!
+___

 # Desktop Publishing and Creation

 *I love music and trying new things!
 Try these.*